 This is similar to the first clip, but in this case TJ comes under towards the hex point to continue flow.
 He turns inwards and finds a pass to the centre, which is all very nice.
 The next pass tears open the defence, changing the angle of attack so drastically that is TJ instantly free for the score.

 That’s all for now, congrats to Stevens for winning the final, and also congratulations to Belgian team Helgtre who recently got silver at the Belgian National Championships playing hex and flex strategies.
 Click Subscribe if you haven’t already and I’ll see you again soon!

 Felix reacts to Frank’s new video on the Triple Threat Principle – Let’s Be Frank EP2, and digests the key parts of the video.

 Older version also available en Français (v2.1)

-Hex is a natural and organic offence in ultimate frisbee.
+Hex is a naturally fast-paced offence, which flows organically and is a lot of fun to play.
 If you want to win and have fun, follow these three guidelines: